timegridio/timegrid/INSTALLING.md

 <a name="step3"></a>
 ## Step 3: Create the Database

-Once you finished the first three steps, you can create the *MySQL* database server.
+Once you finished the first two steps, you can create the *MySQL* database server.
 You must create the database with `utf-8` collation (`utf8_general_ci`), for the application to work.

 -----
 <a name="step4"></a>